|Guide||♦||25 Triplogs||0 Topics|

 Almost 900,000 ounces of gold was taken from Goldfield Mountain mines from 1877 to 1959.
 In 1892 there were about 50 operating gold mines in the Goldfields.
-Some of the most famous are Mammoth, Bluebird and the Bulldog.
+Some of the most famous are Mammoth, Bluebird, and Bulldog.
 Note that there has never been any positive proof that a gold mine ever existed in the Superstitions.

 One theory claims Jacob Waltz knew all about the Goldfield mines and gold.
 He was a crafty guy.
 Some say he took gold bit by bit- from a Goldfield mine.
 Then went across the Superstitions to the south side and then back northwest to the assay offices to value his find.
 He'd claim he found it in the Superstitions at the Lost Dutchman Mine.
-If you do a bit of research you will find they say that a ledge of quartz and gold was found at the Lost Dutchman Mine.
+If you do a bit of research, you will find they say that a ledge of quartz and gold was found at the Lost Dutchman Mine.
 No proof.
 BUT, an exact such ledge of quartz and gold was evident at the Bulldog mine.
-Many say Waltz took the gold from the Bulldog and that mine actually is the Lost Dutchman.
+Many say Waltz took the gold from the Bulldog and that mine is the Lost Dutchman.
 Whether there's any truth to that or not, I like the angle!

-Some years back the Bulldog Mine entrances were completely covered over, buried under tons of earth with heavy equipment.
+Some years back, the Bulldog Mine entrances were completely covered over, buried under tons of earth with heavy equipment.
 It is just to the left of the Hackamore TH.
-When Waltz told many that the lost mine was in the shadow of Weaver's Needle it shows me he had quite a sense of humor.
-What month, what year and what time of day would that be????
+When Waltz told many that the lost mine was in the shadow of Weaver's Needle, it shows me he had quite a sense of humor.
+What month, what year, and what time of day would that be????